HenryHins/skygear-doc/content/ios/getting-started.md

 <a name="include-ios-sdk"></a>
 ## Including SDK in existing project

-The installation requies Xcode and [CocoaPods](https://cocoapods.org/).
-If you haven't installed them already, please head to [this section](#new-project) to read about how to craete a new project with configured SDK.
+The installation requires Xcode and [CocoaPods](https://cocoapods.org/).
+If you haven't installed them already, please head to [this section](#new-project) to read about how to create a new project with configured SDK.

 ### Step 1: Install SDK using CocoaPods